 Currently, cannabis consumption is legal for medicinal purposes in a majority of American states.
 Also, an increasing number of states are legalizing it for recreational purposes.
 This has led to a substantial rise in the number of legal marijuana users.
 What many of them have in common is the experience of a side effect called cottonmouth.

-You may have suffered dry mouth after consuming cannabis, but do you know what causes it?
+While cannabis users may have suffered dry mouth after consuming cannabis, some of them don’t understand what causes it.
 This article provides a scientific explanation.

 What Is Cottonmouth?

-It is a minor adverse effect associated with the use of marijuana.
+It is a slang term for a minor adverse effect associated with the use of marijuana.
 Symptoms include a sticky mouth and persistent thirst.
 Previously, it was assumed that harsh smoke from cannabis irritated tender oral membranes, which resulted in cottonmouth.
 However, it is nothing more than a normal response of saliva glands in the mouth to cannabis components that run through the bloodstream.

 One of the biggest myths surrounding cottonmouth is that ingesting or vaping cannabis won’t cause it.
-In reality, whether you prefer concentrates, combustion, or edibles, cottonmouth is a possible side effect.
+In reality, whether one prefers concentrates, combustion, or edibles, cottonmouth is a possible side effect.

 In the medical community, cottonmouth is called xerostomia.
 It’s described as a reduced salivary flow and is commonly associated with cannabis use.
-A standard recommendation is not to use marijuana if you don’t have any beverages to hand.
+A standard recommendation is not to use marijuana if there are no beverages to hand.
 Once the mouth dries out, the cottonmouth travels to the throat.

 Understanding Cottonmouth: Why Do We Have Saliva?